rcacfs/SkillSyncProjectAlpha/muriuki.md

 # **STEPS FOLLOWED TO CREATE MY FEATURE BRANCH**
 ## 1. Git clone the Skillsync public github repository
 - Navigated to directory to work in, in my case: skillsync
-- Used 'git clone' to copy the skillsync public github repository to my local machine
+- Used `git clone` to copy the skillsync public github repository to my local machine
 ```git clone https://github.com/rcacfs/SkillSyncProjectAlpha.git```
 ![clone](screenshots/screenshot1.png)